hwanglab/rnaseq_workshop/08_kallisto.md

 To do this comparison, we need to gather the expression estimates for each of our replicates from each approach.
 The Kallisto transcript results were neatly organized into a single file above.
 For Kallisto gene expression estimates, we will simply sum the TPM values for transcripts of the same gene.
 Though it is 'apples-to-oranges', we can also compare Kallisto expression estimates to the raw read counts from HtSeq-Count (but only at the gene level in this case).
 The following R script will pull together the various expression matrix files we created in previous steps and create some visualizations to compare them in the gene level.

-First create the gene version of the Kallisto TPM matrix
+First, create the gene version of the Kallisto TPM matrix

 ```bash